 We also give choice and control to residents over the location and type of housing they live in.

 We provide more than just a home.
-Our Housing First homes have access to the services we offer to every one of our residents, including tenancy and benefits support advice; our employment and training service; and a dedicated housing officer to ensure continuity of service.
+Our Housing First homes have access to the services we offer to every one of our residents, including tenancy and benefits support advice; our employment and skills service; and a dedicated locality officer to ensure continuity of service.

 We work with our partners to provide wrap-around support.
 We believe that each partner’s contribution is essential and that complete engagement from all three partners ensures that the model can work successfully.

 • A housing provider - to provide a home

 • A local authority - to commission and fund the service